kswedberg/nuxt-svg-icon-sprite/README.md

 ## Usage

-Place the icons in the folder defined in nuxt.config.ts, by default it's `./assets/icons`.
+Place the icons in the folder defined in nuxt.config.ts.
+By default it's `./assets/icons`.
 The name of the SVG files is used to determine the symbol name.

-**NOTE: Per sprite each symbol must have an unique name!**
+**NOTE: Per sprite each symbol must have a unique name!**

 So, if you have a file in `./assets/icons/user.svg` the sprite will contain a `<symbol>` with id `user`.